On Robustness of Finetuned Transformer-based NLP Models: Results and Analysis

-From the results presented in Table~\ref{sim-and-paraphrase}, GPT-2 demonstrated significantly better performance than BERT and T5 in the MRPC similarity task.
+\textbf{Similarity and paraphrase tasks} Table~\ref{tab:singlesent-sim-and-paraphrase-robustness-score} shows that GPT-2 is significantly better than BERT and T5 in the MRPC similarity task.
 However, BERT still exhibited good performance, although not as good as T5.
 On the other hand, BERT outperformed T5 and GPT-2 in the STS-B task, which involves assigning similarity scores to pairs of sentences ranging from 0 to 5.